ArcanaPath

 Four of Cups in Shadow work

-Upright: Meeting your boredom honestly — apathy as armour: what feeling is it keeping at arm's length?
+Upright: Meeting your boredom honestly — apathy as armor: what feeling is it keeping at arm's length?

 Reversed: The refuser shadow: declining every offered cup so nothing can disappoint you.
 Safety this complete is just slower loss.